LumoSolutions/actionable/README.md

 ### 📬 **Dispatchable Actions**
 Seamlessly queue your actions for background processing.
 It's as easy as changing `run()` to `dispatch()`!

+### 💡 **Smart Code Completion**
+Full IntelliSense support with auto-completion for runnable and dispatchable actions across all major IDEs.

 ### 🔄 **Smart Array Conversion**
 Convert between arrays and objects effortlessly with our powerful attribute system.
 Perfect for APIs!